Samyu0304/thought-propagation/README.md

 1. ease the difficulty of solving complex problems with the prior knowledge of such insights,
 2. refine the initial solutions to input problems as reasoning from scratch is sensitive to the hallucinations and mistakes made by LLMs.
 Thus, TP propagates the thoughts of solving similar problems (aka analogous problems) to amend the limitations of reasoning from scratch.
-## How to produce and propagate thoughts?
-<a href='https://arxiv.org/pdf/2305.05994.pdf'>Previous work</a> constructs external knowledge bases, such as knowledge graphs, to retrieve thoughts in terms of 'A is to B what C is to D' to instantiate analogical reasoning in relational learning tasks.
-Constructing external knowledge bases to query from is expensive for general problems.
-Thus, TP is equipped with the LLM Propose, LLM Solve, and LLM Aggregate modules to produce and propagate the thoughts of solving analogous problems.
-1. LLM Propose:
-2. LLM Solve:
-3. LLM Aggregate:

 The TP framework is inspired by the <a href='https://arxiv.org/pdf/1704.01212.pdf'>message-passing module</a> in deep graph learning.
 The code of TP benefits from <a href='https://github.com/princeton-nlp/tree-of-thought-llm'>ToT</a> and <a href='https://github.com/noahshinn/reflexion'>Reflexion</a>.